prysmaticlabs/documentation/website/docs/wallet/ethdo.md

 This section explains how to use the popular, third-party wallet, [ethdo](https://github.com/wealdtech/ethdo/tree/v1.6.1) with Prysm's validator client.
 At the time of writing, this guide is made for ethdo v1.6.1.
 Ethdo offers a command-line tool that allows advanced stakers to perform all sorts of tasks relating to wallets and validating keys which is far more extensible than what Prysm has built-in.
 Ethdo provides useful helpers for managing HD wallets, signing deposits, performing validator exits, and more.
 In this guide, we'll go over how to use a wallet you created in ethdo to validate with Prysm.

 :::danger This is the only recommended way to use Ethdo with Prysm This guide is the only recommended way to use ethdo with Prysm which will always be supported by our client.
 Do not use ethdo with the old flags --keymanager, --keymanageropts, or --disable-accounts-v2.
-These flags will be removed in Prysm's beta release
+These flags will be removed in Prysm's beta release!
 :::

 ## Installation